Program overview

 • Computer Engineer: Work on hardware and software integration, focusing on computer systems and networks.

-• Robotics Engineer: Design and build robotic systems for industrial, medical, or consumer applications.
+• Robotics Engineer: Design and build robotic systems for automation and manufacturing processes.

 • Telecommunications Engineer: Develop and maintain communication systems, including networks and wireless technologies.

-• Control Systems Engineer: Create and implement control systems for automation and process control in various industries.
+• Control Systems Engineer: Focus on designing and implementing control systems for industrial applications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.